11 Bizarre Things the U.S. Government Actually Spent Money On

 Printing documents no one reads

 Although the Federal Register—a daily document that outlines government proposals, decisions, meetings, and more—could theoretically make money through its $929 annual subscriptions, a good deal of the copies are unread.
 Every member of Congress automatically receives a new copy every day, even though the contents are available for free (and searchable) online.
-A bill currently being considered estimates $1 million a year in savings by stopping the government from automatically printing the Federal Register every day.
+A bill considered in 2017 estimated $1 million a year in savings by stopping the government from automatically printing the Federal Register every day.

 Digitized Grateful Dead memorabilia